MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-onboard-provider.md

 ## Create application connections

 > [!NOTE]
-> If you followed the previous provider creation steps you can skip this section, since you have already created these application connections.
+> If you followed the previous provider creation steps, you already created these application connections and can skip this section.

 ### Create Outlook connection